biodiverse/ubms/README.md

 Status](https://travis-ci.org/kenkellner/ubms.svg?branch=master)](https://travis-ci.org/kenkellner/ubms)
 [![codecov](https://codecov.io/gh/kenkellner/ubms/graph/badge.svg)](https://codecov.io/gh/kenkellner/ubms)

-In-development `R` package for fitting Bayesian hierarchical models of animal occurrence and abundance.
+`ubms` is an `R` package for fitting Bayesian hierarchical models of animal occurrence and abundance.
 The package has a formula-based interface compatible with [unmarked](https://cran.r-project.org/web/packages/unmarked/index.html), but the model is fit using MCMC with [Stan](https://mc-stan.org/) instead of using maximum likelihood.
-Right now there are Stan versions of unmarked functions `occu`, `occuRN`, `colext`, `occuTTD`, `pcount`, `distsamp`, and `multinomPois`.
+Currently there are Stan versions of unmarked functions `occu`, `occuRN`, `colext`, `occuTTD`, `pcount`, `distsamp`, and `multinomPois`.
 These functions follow the `stan_` prefix naming format established by